 You may think live video is something best left to influencers, musicians, and people who are supremely interesting.
 But no matter who you are or what you do, you should be leveraging live videos for your business.

 - Live videos get a lot more engagement than pre-shot videos on Facebook and Instagram.
 The more engagement you get, the more Facebook and Instagram will want to show those videos to other people, and the more trust those videos will build.

 - Live videos allow you to respond to questions in real time.
 People watching your videos can comment their questions and you can respond directly and get people to engage even more.
 Facebook live videos are the absolute best way to answer customer questions.

 Ready for some ideas to help you get started with Facebook & Instagram live videos?
-We asked Amber and Megan, our Digital Marketing Strategists and Facebook Ads Specialists to share their top 10…
+We asked Megan, our Social Media Advertising Strategist, Megan, to share her top 10…

 #1 Talk about what you do, where you do it, how long you’ve been doing it, and who you do it for